Fundamental analysis

 *EBT = earnings before taxes

-Income statements depict the cash inflows and outflows of a company.
-In the example above, the company sold $200,000 of product, but ended with $55,000 in net income after paying for inventory, operational expenses, interest, and taxes.
-From there, the company paid $20,000 in dividends to shareholders, leaving them with $35,000 of retained income.
-Similar to a balance sheet, it’s important to know the items that are included on an income statement, not necessarily the specifics of the line item.
+Income statements summarize cash inflows and outflows over a period of time.
+In the example above, the company sold $200,000 of product and ended with $55,000 in net income after paying for inventory, operating expenses, interest, and taxes.
+It then paid $20,000 in dividends, leaving $35,000 as retained earnings.

 Cost of goods sold (COGS) increased by 250% due to costs related to COVID-19 safety measures.
 Additional capital was spent on various items, including additional personal protective equipment (PPE), additional liability insurance, and cleaning supplies.